Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Results for Kerr--de Sitter space

 In particular, the form degree $k$ part of a solution $u$ to $(d+\delta_{g_a})u=0$, resp.\ $\Box_{g_a}u=0$, with smooth initial data decays exponentially to an element of $\cH_a^k$, resp.\ $\cK_a^k$, for $k=0,\ldots,4$. \end{thm}

-\begin{rmk} Since for all $k=0,\ldots,4$, either $\cH_a^k=0$ or $\cH_{a,*}^k=0$, hence $\cH_a$ and $\cH_*$ are orthogonal, we obtain another proof, as in the Schwarzschild-de Sitter case, of the fact that $\Box_{g_a}$ acting on differential forms only has a simple resonance at $0$. \end{rmk}
+\begin{rmk} Since for all $k=0,\ldots,4$, either $\cH_a^k=0$ or $\cH_{a,*}^k=0$, hence $\cH_a$ and $\cH_{a,*}$ are orthogonal, we obtain another proof, as in the Schwarzschild--de Sitter case, of the fact that $\Box_{g_a}$ acting on differential forms only has a simple resonance at $0$. \end{rmk}

 \begin{proof}[Proof of Theorem~\ref{ThmKDS}.]
-We only need to prove that the space $\cH_a$ is graded by form degree: Let $\pi_\even=\pi_0+\pi_2+\pi_4$ denote the projection onto even form degree parts, then since $d+\delta_{g_a}$ maps even degree forms to odd degree forms and vice versa, $\pi_\even$ maps $\cH_a$ into itself.
+We only need to prove that the space $\cH_a$ is graded by form degree: let $\pi_\even=\pi_0+\pi_2+\pi_4$ denote the projection onto even form degree parts, then since $d+\delta_{g_a}$ maps even degree forms to odd degree forms and vice versa, $\pi_\even$ maps $\cH_a$ into itself.
 Now suppose $u\in\pi_\even\cH_a$, and write $u=u_0+u_2+u_4$ with $u_k=\pi_k u$, $k=0,2,4$.
 Then $0=\pi_1(d+\delta_{g_a})u=du_0+\delta_{g_a}u_2$,\footnote{We use the identification of resonant states with $t_*$-independent forms as in the proof of Theorem~\ref{ThmSummary}.} and applying $\delta_{g_a}$ to this equation gives $0=\Box_{g_a}u_0$, which implies $u_0\in\cK_a^0$, i.e.\ $u_0$ is a constant, as discussed before the statement of the theorem.
 Likewise, $u_4\in\cK_a^4$, so $u_4$ is the Hodge dual of a constant.
 Therefore, $d+\delta_{g_a}$ annihilates both $u_0$ and $u_4$, hence $u_2\in\cH_a$.
 This argument shows that in fact $\pi_2\cH_a\subset\cH_a$.
 Since $\pi_2\cH_a$ is $2$-dimensional, as noted above, we have

 with both sides having the same dimension (namely, $4$), and thus equality holds, providing the grading of $\cH_a$ by form degree. \end{proof}

 This in particular proves Theorem~\ref{ThmIntroKDS}.